Vancouver man charged for allegedly running makeshift nightclub released on bail | CBC News

 According to court records, Movassaghi is facing two counts of violating B.C.'s Public Health Act early Sunday morning by hosting an event and allowing "a place" to be used for an event contrary to the the orders of Provincial Health Officer Dr. Bonnie Henry.

-Police said they issued more than $17,000 in fines to the 77 people they allegedly found in the 1,100-square foot penthouse.
+Police said they issued more than $17,000 in fines to the 77 people they say were found in the 1,100-square-foot penthouse.

 Movassaghi was released on his own recognizance after also agreeing to comply with all public health orders and to open the door and present himself at his residence upon the request of police.

-Both counts against Movassaghi were filed under Section 99(1)(k) of the Public Health Act, which carries penalties of up to $25,000 and/or six months in prison.
+Both counts against Movassaghi were filed under Section 99(1)(k) of the Public Health Act, which carries penalties of up to $25,000 and/or six months in jail.

 Vancouver police first launched an investigation last week after a witness called to report a large party inside a penthouse apartment near Richards Street and Georgia Street.

 Police handed out numerous fines to a man who was allegedly working as a doorman.
-Police claimed the party host refused to open the door and was defiant.
+They claimed the party host refused to open the door and was defiant.

+In the days that followed, Movassaghi sent a complaint letter to Vancouver police Chief Const.
+Adam Palmer claiming officers had attempted to break into his unit by "banging incessantly at the door."

+In the letter, which Movassaghi provided to CBC News, he claimed officers had damaged his peephole.

+One officer "stated that the purpose of their attendance was to investigate a potential COVID violation," the letter said.

+"I told him I know nothing of the sort and that I am the unit owner, living in my house of my free will.
+I asked him and his team to leave the premises multiple times."

-Officers returned early Sunday with a search warrant after two additional large parties were allegedly held this weekend.
+Officers returned early Sunday with a search warrant after two additional large parties were allegedly held over the weekend.

 Each partygoer was fined $230 for attending a non-compliant event.
 The party host was arrested under the Public Health Act and taken to jail, according to police.